yudhapratama10/search-container/README.md

 ## `Run container`

-External services which are needed for current project.
+External services which are needed for mini-search project.

   - Run with `docker-compose -f compose.yml up -d` to start container.